j-simpson1/genai_supplychain/README.md

 1) Start FastAPI Backend
 ------------------------

-- Navigate to the `FastAPI` directory: cd FastAPI
 - Install Uvicorn if not already installed: pip install uvicorn
 - Run the FastAPI server with: